 As employees of both large and small businesses, we have experienced a variety of work places.
-While Lynette was primary care-giver and educator for our children, the last job I had was with a $30m sales group.
+While Lynette was the primary care giver and educator for our children, the last job I had was with a $30m sales group.
 My boss was the best boss I ever had.
-There were a multitude of tributes when a car hit his bicycle recently, kiiling him.
+There was a multitude of tributes when a car hit his bicycle, killing him.
 He didn't always say yes - he'd say yes, no, or see me tomorrow (rarely longer).

-One of the country's top companies (at least 10 times our size) took us over, and made him their CEO.
-They were making a loss at the time, but with him at the helm, turned around.
+One of the country's top companies (at least 10 times our size) took us over and made him their CEO.
+They were making a loss at the time, but with him at the helm, quickly turned around.
 Some of his decisions were less than helpful to his old business - even though they made sense from his newly enlarged perspective.
-Eventually I decided I'd had enough in my career, and turned to public practice.
+Eventually, I decided I'd had enough in my career, and turned to public practice.

-One of my partners introduced me to the concept that business should so much more than just a means of making money.
+One of my partners introduced me to the concept that business should so much more than just be a means of making money.
 All businesses have to make money, but if they are to be truly successful, they make the people in them (stakeholders - owners, staff, customers and suppliers) better off.
-While better off includes money, and it includes so much more.
+While better-off includes money, it includes so much more.
 The weight applied to each area will be different for each person - and even the same person over time.

-We offer accounting and tax and / or business development services to clients around the country.
-But our eyes are always on the bigger picture, askinjg the question "What could this business do differently for it's owners".
+We offer business development services to clients around the country.
+Our eyes are always on the bigger picture, asking "What could this business do differently for its owners".